Looking ahead at the planned redevelopment of Money Island, we know that there will be many changes with an uncertain time frame.

 nature walk areas

-commercial docks (those not owned by MIM)
+recreational and commercial docks (those not owned by MIM)

 Two weeks ago Tony met with the director of the NJ Small Business Development Center at Stockton University to discuss Money Island’s strategic planning for our various businesses.
 Tangible results are beginning to show.